Expert Advice On The Best Lures For Steelhead

 If I hit bottom I simply lift my tip up a couple feet to keep it just over their heads.
 If I hit bottom again I lift the rod tip even higher.

-Be careful not to reel this lure to fast as in tend to run sideways and come up if you do.
-Keep it low and slow!
+Be careful not to reel this lure too fast as it tends to run sideways and will come up to the surface if you do.
+Keep it low and keep it slow!

-If one color doesn’t work, start rotating through colors until you find a color that work for you.
+If one color doesn’t work, start rotating through colors until you find a color that works for you.

 The Best Kwikfish Colors For Steelhead?

-This lure comes in a bunch of great color and color combinations, and I have a few favorites that work really well for me.
+This lure comes in a bunch of great colors and color combinations, and I have a few favorites that work really well for me.

-For low and clear water conditions I will use more natural colors like the skunk which is my best color even in bigger water, but silvers and golds can sometimes be good in lower clear water too since these colors can resemble bait fish or small trout and salmon.
+For low and clear water conditions I will use more natural colors like the Rainbow Trout, or the MJ-Black-Holo Glitter pattern which is my best color even in bigger water.
+Silvers and golds can sometimes be good in lower clear water too since these colors can resemble bait fish or small trout and salmon.
 Just make sure you use the right sizes.

 For most normal medium to large size rivers with clear to greenish water I do really well with the colors MJ-Black-Holo Glitter, Slammer, Silver Pink Mamba, and Black Chrome Red Streak but there are a lot of other colors that work.